Posted by Sedgwick’s temporary housing division on

 A lot of these suggestions can be incorporated into any home maintenance budget.
 The money you spend on summertime home maintenance will actually save you money in the long run by keeping your home in tip-top condition.
 For more home maintenance tips check out Your Complete Fall Home Prep and Maintenance Plan.

-Contact us at Temporary Accommodations if you are facing a disaster and need assistance.
+Contact us at Sedgwick’s temporary housing division if you are facing a disaster and need assistance.
 We are available 24/7 to help you find the temporary housing you need.